 Within the first 24 months of Director Freeland’s appointment, the INDS program has undergone a significant degree of change and innovation.
 This includes a physical relocation on campus (to the ground floor of the newly renovated Fine Arts building), an organizational relocation (into the Division for Undergraduate Academic Affairs), significant additions to the curriculum and to the process by which students create their proposals for a unique, individualized major.
 These changes to the academic program are complemented by a major drive to build and strengthen community within INDS – the network of connections by which our students find their place in UMBC and in the world at large.
 New initiatives here include increased sponsorship of student led initiatives, introduction of a peer mentoring program, a revitalized Council of Majors and the formation an Interdisciplinary Living Learning Community.
 We are now turning to consider how to further strengthen connections with our network of alumni, beginning with a gathering during UMBC’s homecoming weekend and the distribution of a student-written newsletter to describe our work.

-As we approach the 50th anniversary of UMBC, we are confident that Option II has grown into something of which its creators would be proud – and we are delighted to be presented with an opportunity to showcase this growth through an invitation to host the international conference of the Association of Interdisciplinary Studies in October 2017.
+As we celebrate the 50th anniversary of UMBC, we are confident that Option II has grown into something of which its creators would be proud – and we are delighted to be presented with an opportunity to showcase this growth through an invitation to host the international conference of the Association of Interdisciplinary Studies in October 2017.